Superb Grace Concert in PE

 Following this with three works by Barrios, he aptly displayed his versatility through the combination of both lyrical and bravado sections, including complex “appoggiaturas”.

-Dazzling fingerwork could be heard in Sor‘s Variation on a Theme by Mozart, which is based on Mozart‘s Marriage of Figaro.
+Dazzling fingerwork could be heard in Sor’s Variations on a Theme by Mozart.

 In complete contrast, Grace painted a beautiful Spanish vista in Two Pieces from Suite Espanola, by piano composer Isaac Albeniz.

 The audience was transported to Turkey, via the guitarist‘s vivid interpretation of Carlo Domeniconi‘s Koyunbaba.

 Based on “open tuning”, this piece was inspired by Turkish instruments, and it’s growing excitement through four movements was conveyed with great enthusiasm by this talented performer.

 Grace is not only an acclaimed performer, but also a highly sought–after teacher.

 It was thus lovely to hear one of his students, Marc Rontsch, playing alongside his tutor in Cardoso‘s Milonga.